1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 MUSIC NOTES

 A mixed chorus of about 35 members meets every Tuesday and Friday nights at the M.B.L.
 Club.
 The chorus rehearses after the M.B.L.
-Lectures, beginning at 9:15, or 9:30, or alas! even 10:00 if the lecturer persists after his hour is over.
-Mr. Gorikoff, a member of the Smith College faculty conducts the chorus.
+Lectures, beginning at 9:15, or 9:30, or alas! even at 10:00 if the lecturer persists after his hour is over.
+Mr. Gorikoff, a member of the Smith College faculty, conducts the chorus.
 They are working on a dozen or more compositions, mostly Russian.
 E.S.E sings second alto, and A.G.S. tries to, and hopes she succeeds, but since the tenors have become lusty she can't hear herself.

 It is planned to give a concert on the night of August 8th, at the Charles